Jethet/project-green-table-fe/README.md

 ## Backlog

+- Created for mobile, but screen size is not always responsive
 - Include calendar with options to click and create tables or see table details
 - Offer guest option to accept/decline invitation
 - Offer user option to see address on map